projectchrono/fmu-forge/README.md

 A simple use of the library consists in just taking the project and modifying _myFmuComponent.h_ and _myFmuComponent.cpp_ based on the user needs.
 This is the recommended way for simpler projects.

-Those who like to use `fmu_tools` directly from their own projects are invited to look at the [Chrono](https://github.com/projectchrono/chrono) library to have an idea on a more advanced integration.
+Those who like to use `fmu-forge` directly from their own projects are invited to look at the [Chrono](https://github.com/projectchrono/chrono) library to have an idea on a more advanced integration.
 Especially the [chrono/template_project_fmu](https://github.com/projectchrono/chrono/tree/main/template_project_fmu) folder.

 In either case, this library offers a set of tools that need to be further specialized for the user-specific problem.
 This is done by inheriting from `FmuComponentBase`, plus some additional customization.
 One example is provided by the `myFmuComponent` class.
 The impatient user could also just copy and modify this class straight away.